Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

 \section{Universal Control of Bosonic Error-Corrected Qudits}

-The phase-space instruction set is most suited for the translationally invariant grid codes, or, as acronymed, the GKP codes.
-These codes have shown promise in autonomous error correction, achieving the record break-even gain for quantum memory, which has only been matched so far by the latest surface code experiment~\cite{acharya2024quantum} using $49$ DV qubits.
-While we can find applications in other error-correcting codes, we focus on the GKP codes because our framework of non-Abelian QSP using the phase-space instruction set gives access to high-fidelity universal control of finite-energy error-corrected GKP qudits~\cite{royer2020stabilization,brock2024quantum,eickbusch2022fast,sivak2023real}.
-In this section, we derive analytical schemes for (i) error-detected qudit state preparation, (ii) end-of-the-line logical qubit readout, and (iii) high-fidelity logical single-qubit and two-qubit universal gate set.
-All schemes presented here improve upon the performance of the state-of-the-art theoretical schemes and experimental demonstrations{, for realistic noise parameters for superconducting circuits}.
+The phase-space instruction set is most suited for the translationally invariant grid codes (GKP codes), and we focus on these codes for high-fidelity universal control of finite-energy error-correction~\cite{royer2020stabilization,brock2024quantum,eickbusch2022fast,sivak2023real}.
+These codes have shown promise in autonomous error correction, achieving break-even gain for quantum memory, which has only been matched so far by the latest surface code experiment~\cite{acharya2024quantum} using $\sim 100$ DV qubits.
 Our schemes are generalizable for arbitrary lattice spacing, thus yielding universal control for square, hexagonal, and rectangular GKP qubits, GKP qudits, and multi-mode GKP codes.
-Below, we summarize our GKP control results before diving into the details.
+We first summarize our GKP control results before diving into the details.

-The ancilla-assisted finite-energy GKP readout in Ref.~\cite{hastrup2021improved} and stabilization scheme in Refs.~\cite{royer2020stabilization,de2022error} are tied together using our non-Abelian GCR sequence in Sec.~\ref{ssec:GKLP-framework}.
-The stabilization scheme used to achieve the record gain for beyond break-even logical lifetime in superconducting circuits~\cite{sivak2023real} was derived using dissipation engineering techniques.
-We not only give the first analytical explanation for the numerically optimized readout scheme but also tie it together with the stabilization scheme.
-Our framework is helpful in understanding error correction to the right logical state in the GKP manifold using this qubit-based dissipation scheme, which was only engineered to avoid leakage and not logical errors.
+We start by extending the state preparation results of Sec. \ref{ssec:GKP-States} to the noisy case in Sec. \ref{ssec:GKP-errors}.
+Then we tie together the ancilla-assisted finite-energy GKP readout of Ref.~\cite{hastrup2021improved} and stabilization scheme in Refs.~\cite{royer2020stabilization,de2022error} within a single framework in Sec.~\ref{ssec:GKLP-framework}.
 In addition, we give an end-of-the-line readout circuit in Sec.~\ref{ssec:logical-readout} which could yield better readout fidelity for GKP qubits with correctable displacement errors using the Abelian QSP sequence $\mathrm{BB1}$.